asyncapi/spec-json-schemas/README.md

 # AsyncAPI

-This package provides all the versions of the AsyncAPI schema.
+This is a mono repository, which provides all the JSON Schemas documents for validating AsyncAPI documents.

 ## Installation